-The Ace 50 pack is designed for growing youth, so it is made to be suitable for the age range 10-16 years.
+The Ace 50 pack is designed for growing youth, so it is made to be suitable for the age range of 10-16 years.

 This is very important because the kid will be able to use it for a number of years, and it will always be equally comfortable regardless of the kid’s age.
 Normally, packs are expensive so this feature is essential, the pack is worth the investment of the money.

 The suspension is based on a LightWire frame and internal compression.
-The adjustability is achieved through an easily movable harness which can be adjusted to any torso length in the range 13 – 18 inches.
+The adjustability is achieved through an easily movable harness that can be adjusted to any torso length in the range 13 – 18 inches.

 In addition to this, you have a Fit-on-the-Fly hip belt.
 In both segments of this construction, all you have to do is to break velcro and to adjust the size which suits you best, for both torso length and waist circumference.